in concert Friday February 14, 2014

 and workshops Saturday February 15, 2014

-Redbird School of Irish Music presents concert and workshops with
+Redbird School of Irish Music presents Irish music legends

 concert at Conundrum Music Hall